dborth/vbagx/README.md

 [3.0.1]

 * Implemented a brand new Dynamic Recompilation (JIT) core for GBA games on both Wii and GameCube, built entirely from scratch.
-This is a from-the-ground-up addition, not a port - real GBA titles now run with plenty of headroom above a full, locked 60fps, well beyond what the interpreter core could sustain.
+This is a from-the-ground-up addition, not a port - real GBA titles now run with plenty of headroom to
+  run at full speed, well beyond what the interpreter core could sustain.
 Enable it from Settings > Emulation
 * Replaced GameCube's old ROM paging system with a new ARAM/SD hybrid virtual memory pager - ROM data now streams transparently from SD into ARAM and MEM1 on demand instead of needing to fit entirely in memory ahead of time, allowing the JIT to be possible (since it doesn't have to be aware of backing data location)